ondrejkajinek/applifting_exercise/README.md

 }
 ```

 Only the latest price can have `timestamp_to` equal to `null`.
 Changes are ordered from the oldest to the current one.
-The `change` is a relative shift of price with respect to the current price (which will always have `change` equal to zero).
+The `change` is a relative shift of price with respect to the oldest price (which will always have `change` equal to zero).